justinbodnar/political-compass/README.md

 # paginate_quiz.py

-a rough draft of the code to paginate the quiz for user submission, using flask/jinja.
+A rough draft of the code to paginate the quiz for user submission, using flask/jinja.